Upskilling the workforce to deliver an accelerated energy transition?

 Details on our materiality assessment can be found on our materiality page.

-Summarising our performance, in addition to our web-based disclosures, Wood’s annual sustainability report provides a consolidated review of our progress each year.
+Summarising our performance, in addition to our web-based disclosures, Wood’s annual sustainability review provides a consolidated review of our progress each year.

-Archived reports can be found on our policies and documents page.
+Archived copies can be found on our policies and documents page.

 We use the globally recognised reporting framework of GRI as a guide towards sustainability reporting and disclosure.
 Mapping our progress against the GRI standards, our index is intended to provide transparency on our programme evolution and will act as our reference towards future disclosure and reporting goals.